-8 Takeaways from Trump’s Tweet Bragging About the Size of His ‘Nuclear Button’
+8 Takeaways From Trump’s Tweet Bragging About the Size of His ‘Nuclear Button’

 Here are some points to consider as you try to take your mind off the possibility of a nuclear holocaust.

-• On Tuesday morning Trump offered a relatively tame response to “Rocket Man.”
+• On Tuesday morning, Trump offered a relatively tame response to “Rocket Man.”

 It’s unclear why he decided to circle back, but Twitter sleuths are on the case.